-- have a certificate of sponsorship reference number
+- have a valid certificate of sponsorship for your job

 Certificate of sponsorship

-You’ll usually need to be paid at least £25,000 or the ‘appropriate rate’ for the job you’re offered - whichever is higher.
+You’ll usually need to be paid at least £30,000 per year or the ‘appropriate rate’ for the job you’re offered - whichever is higher.
 Check the appropriate rate for the job you’ve been offered.

 Check the guidance for situations when you can be paid less - for example if: